Mandrill vs Postmark

 Which is more popular, Mandrill or Postmark?

-On the Knock platform, Mandrill handled 1M–10M messages from December 12th to March 12th compared to 25M–100M for Postmark.
-Mandrill is currently trending upward in adoption, while Postmark volume has remained stable.
+On the Knock platform, Mandrill handled 1M–10M messages from January 1st to March 31st compared to 25M–100M for Postmark.
+Mandrill volume has remained stable, while Postmark volume has remained stable.

 Can I use both Mandrill and Postmark together?